Josh-Joseph/experimental-results-framework/README.md

 Webapps and Jetty:
 -----------------

-Jetty by default will take anything inside of the webapps folder and use it as a static ocntent page.
-This folder is scanned by jkett yas it runs for hot-plug contents.
-So we just needc to create a folder inside of webapps and copy in all of the dojo sources as well as make a subfolder for our own UI sources and we are set.
-The webapp/<folder>
+Jetty, by default, will take anything inside of the webapps folder and use it as a static content page.
+This folder is scanned by jetty as it runs for hot-plug contents.
+So we just create a folder inside of webapps and copy in all of the dojo sources as well as make a subfolder for our own UI sources and we are set.
-will be at url localhost:8080/<folder>.
+The webapp/<folder>will be at url localhost:8080/<folder>.

 View results locally:
 --------------------